 Select visitors insurance plans offer limited coverage for pre-existing conditions or coverage for the acute onset of pre-existing conditions.
 Acute onset of pre-existing conditions coverage is more common, and can provide medical coverage in the event that a dormant condition suddenly flares up without warning during a parent’s stay in the US.

-Parents visiting the US can purchase coverage for themselves, or their children in the US can purchase coverage for their parents who are visiting.
+Parents visiting the US can purchase coverage for themselves, or their children in the US can even purchase coverage for their parents who are visiting.

 Frequently Asked Questions About Travel Insurance for Parents Visiting the USA

-How can I ensure my elderly parents receive good medical care while visiting?
+What are the steps to ensure my elderly parents receive good medical care while visiting?

 To ensure your elderly parents receive quality medical care during their US visit, start with comprehensive insurance that includes a strong PPO network.
 Before their trip, create a medical information document including their conditions, medications, allergies, and emergency contacts.
 Research healthcare facilities near where they'll be staying, identifying hospitals and urgent care centers that accept their insurance.
 Make sure your parents carry their insurance cards and medical information at all times.
 For parents with limited English proficiency, identify medical translation services, which your travel insurance can provide through the 24/7 travel assistance line, or bilingual providers in advance.
 Finally, establish clear communication plans so they can easily reach you or another local contact in case of medical concerns.